comp-medchem/LigExtract/README.md

      -d    name of the directory that will be created with all PDBs.
 This will be the prefix for multiple files.
      -r    maximum PDB resolution accepted
-     -o    selected ligand selection mode: can be 'filter' or 'cluster' -c    cleaning outcome: 'clean' will delete all *.cif files; 'nan' will keep all *.cif files.
+     -o    selected ligand selection mode: can be 'filter' or 'cluster' -c    cleaning outcome: 'yes' will delete cifs directory; 'no' will keep all *.cif files.
      -v    See installed version